 "Staff Sergeant Webber?"

 "Staff Sergeant Webber!"
-The company Charge of Quarters shouted from a safe distance next to the door where he flipped the light switch on.
+The company Charge Of Quarters shouted from a safe distance next to the door where he flipped the light switch on.

 "What?"
 I mumbled, wiping the sweat from my face across my pillow.
-Blinking sleepily, and fighting off another sudden headache, I rolled over to face the lunatic who blinded me.
+Blinking sleepily, and fighting off another sudden headache, I rolled over to face the lunatic who had blinded me.

 "We've been called up.
 Get your platoon on the company area behind the orderly room, packed for rapid deployment.
 Be on line at 0600 hours."